 All rates and charges published in this tariff are hereby or will on their effective date be increased as provided as follows, unless otherwise specifically stated in the contract.

 In applying the provisions of this item, first determine the applicable net freight charges including all applicable increases.
 The net freight charge so determined will be further subject to the surcharge provided.
-Each participating carrier will be responsible for determining their specific surcharge in agreement with the bill to party.

 The amount of the fuel surcharge is determined by the US National average Fuel Index as published by the US Department of Energy.
 The current index may be obtained by calling 1(202) 586-6966.
 The index is announced each Monday and the fuel surcharge will be adjusted accordingly the following Wednesday.
 If Monday falls on a holiday, the index for the next business day that is not a holiday will be used to determine the applicable fuel surcharge, unless otherwise agreed upon.